A Dream Come True

 During his entire 70-year career as a successful Go professional and businessman, Mr Iwamoto Kaoru had never given up on his dream of spreading Go all around the world.

-In 1990 Iwamoto Kaoru, the former Honinbo Kunwa, sold his Go club in Tokyo and donated the proceeds to the Nihon Ki-in with the intention of starting Go centres around the world.
-His dream was realized in Sao Paulo, New York and Seattle as well as here in Amstelveen, a suburb of Amsterdam.
+So in 1990, Mr Iwamoto retired from active life and sold his Go School in Tokyo.
+He then donated the proceeds to the Nihon Ki-in with the intention of starting Go centres on different continents.
+Iwamoto's dream was realized in Sao Paulo, New York and Seattle, as well as in Amstelveen, a suburb of Amsterdam.

-At the heart of the building there is a special designed Japanese tatami room.
-It is called the Kunwa room, a name used by Iwamoto when he became Honinbo in 1946.
+The heart of the building is formed by a very special room, a specially designed Japanese tatami room.
+It is called the Kunwa room, in honor of Mr Iwamoto who took the pseudonym "Kunwa" (薫和 - a fresh wind of peace and balance) after winning the Honinbo title in 1946.

-The Go Centre is ideally equipped for a wide range of activities.
-Three large halls enable over two hundred people to play Go.
+The Go Centre is ideally suited for a wide range of activities.
+Three large halls can easily accommodate over two hundred people to play Go.
 The EGCC is equipped with high quality playing material (shell and slate stones, kaya and katsura go boards).
-The Kunwa room is used for important games.
+The Kunwa room is used for important Go games and cultural activities.

-For a fininacial healthy exploitation of the EGCC it was necessary to rent halls out for other purposes.
-Currently many mind sport clubs (such as chess, checkers and bridge) meet at the Go centre.
-Moreover, in order to emphasise the cultural aspect of the center we host several Japanese cultural activities, like painting and flower arrangement.
+In order for it to be self-supporting, the EGCC rents out halls for other purposes.
+Currently, many mind sports clubs (such as chess, checkers and bridge) meet at the Go centre.
+Moreover, the centre plays an important cultural role by hosting several Japanese cultural activities, including calligraphy, painting, singing, tea ceremony, and flower arrangement.